gilzow/ezsql/readme.txt

 Requires at least: 2.6
 Tested up to: 3.5.1

-Create and save SQL queries, run them from the Reports tab in your Admin or place them on pages and posts using the shortcode.
-Keep your database safe with automatic hourly and daily backups.
+Create and save SQL Reports in your WP Admin and place them on pages and posts with a shortcode.
+Keep your database safe with automatic backups.

 == Description ==